Hello book club readers!

 - The Archbishop of Boston is displeased with Harry’s and Alexandra’s plan to open a Visitation Room.
-How does his view, and the actions that he takes, fit with your perspective on what the Church would do in this situation?
+How does this fit with your perspective on what the Church would do in this situation?

 - Have you ever experienced a Visitation?
 Do you believe such paranormal events are possible?
 Conceivable?
 Pure fantasy?

 - How do you feel that Ghosts on the Red Line comes down on the nature of the Visitations, whether they were ghosts or some form of hallucination?

 - Would you try out a Visitation Room in order to communicate with a loved one?

 THE TRAIL OF MONEY